 There are compelling reasons for many people, especially average earners, to buy a more affordable house.
 If you spend just 20% of your gross monthly income on housing as suggested by the Charltons (rather than the 28% you may be able to borrow), then you may be more likely (all things equal) to have money available to invest.

-- Employer's company stock programs may help you save for retirement.
+- Employer's company stock programs can boost retirement savings.

 Based on my readings, financial experts often don't favor company stock in investment portfolios.
 They recommend limiting company stock to 5% to 15% of a portfolio.
 The rationale is that if the company experiences problems, not only will your net worth decline but you may lose your source of regular income, health benefits, etc. at the same time.

-Just because your company matches your purchases doesn't automatically mean this part of your portfolio will consistently experience growth equal to the amount of the match.
+Further, just because your company matches your purchases doesn't automatically mean this part of your portfolio will consistently experience growth equal to the amount of the match.
 The stock price could fall soon after your buys.
-On the other hand, a gain of 20% (or more, if the stock price continues to rises) could benefit portfolio growth.
+On the other hand, a gain of 20% (or more, if the stock price continues to rises) greatly benefits portfolio growth.

 - A portfolio of index funds can be a simple approach to investing.